Probiotic Skin Care: What Is It And Why You Should Use It

 When it comes to health and wellness, probiotics pop up in all sorts of unexpected places.
 Perhaps most unexpected?
 As a skin care ingredient.
-While we know that probiotics are beneficial for gut health, is it true that they are good for the skin too?
-How do they help your skin anyway?
+While we may know that probiotics are beneficial for gut health, probiotics are good for the skin too.
+So, how do they help your skin anyway?
 Read on to learn everything you need to know about probiotic skin care, sources of best probiotics for the skin, and why you need it in your routine.

 In short, probiotics are “good bacteria” that are crucial to balancing the “bad bacteria” in the body.
 As stated by WebMD: “Probiotics are live bacteria and yeasts that are good for you, especially your digestive system.”
 Probiotics are considered beneficial as they can help repopulate good bacteria that may be lost due to diet, medication or certain health conditions.
 The balance of good bacteria to bad can have an impact on the health of your skin.